swiss/dps-architecture-work-group/README.md

 the access with ssh works well with gitlab and github, if you only want to read the repository, no need to make the push setup https://github.com/archimatetool/archi-modelrepository-plugin/wiki/SSH-Authentication

+For push setup, an account with active MFA is needed, make shure the E-Mail adress of the github account and the ssh key match

 Import a model
 https://github.com/archimatetool/archi-modelrepository-plugin/wiki/Manage-Workspace